CodesAreHonest/abx-backend-assignment/README.md

   You'll be starting with the publicly available database called [Chinook](https://github.com/lerocha/chinook-database).
 This is what you need to do to setup the database as required:

   1. Download the sqlite version of the db
-  2. Using SQL or a db browser of your choice like [this](https://sqlitebrowser.org/), modify the db such that only retains the following tables: Genre, MediaType, Track, Playlist and PlaylistTrack
+  2. Using SQL or a db browser of your choice like [this](https://sqlitebrowser.org/), modify the db such that only retains the following tables: Genre, MediaType, Track, Playlist and Track
   3. Rename the sqlite database file to "abx.db" and place it in this project's root directory (replace the existing auto-generated one)

 - Generate entities using the [typeorm-model-generator](https://www.npmjs.com/package/typeorm-model-generator)